 After half term Prep 4 will be learning about teeth, digestion and food chains.
 This will include exploring how the digestive system works, learning different types of teeth, finding out what animals eat and which animals are predators and prey.

-We will begin by looking at the Prime Meridian and time zones in depth.
-We will locate and investigate countries on the Prime Meridian and think about why the location was chosen and our need for time zones.
-We will then be moving on to the water cycle and exploring the processes of evaporation and condensation through a range of activities.
-By considering water as a finite resource, the children will be introduced to the ideas of conservation and consider some of the issues surrounding supplying clean drinking water to a growing global population.
+After concluding our work on time zones, we will be moving on to the water cycle and exploring the processes of evaporation and condensation through a range of activities.
+We will be discussing the term precipitation and also the different cloud formations to be seen during different weather.
+By considering water as a finite resource, the children will also be introduced to the ideas of conservation and water shortages here in the UK.
+We will also consider some of the issues surrounding supplying clean drinking water to a growing global population.

 This term Prep 4 will be learning about the Maya Civilization.
 They will then learn who the ancient Maya people were and where and when they lived.
 They will use maps and atlases to locate Maya cities and identify countries in Mesoamerica.
 In addition to this they will learn about the religious beliefs and rituals of the ancient Maya people and find out more about some of the many gods they worshipped.
 The children will also learn about the Maya number system and have the opportunity to read and write Maya numbers and solve number problems.
 They will learn about the Maya writing system too and practise writing words using logograms and syllabograms in the hieroglyphic style of the ancient Maya people.
 The children will learn about the work of the explorers John Lloyd Stephens and Frederick Catherwood and have the opportunity to analyse historical pictures of the cities they discovered.
 They will also explore the types of food eaten by the ancient Maya people and have the chance to taste some of these foods.

-This term, all of Prep 3, 4, & 5 will be learning the recorder.
+This term, all of Prep 3 and 4 will be learning the recorder.
 For some this will mean improving their skills and for others this will be a new venture into music making.
 By learning an instrument together, the children will be able to take part in individual and group music-making.
 They will also be able to improve their understanding of musical notation through practical experience.
 Alongside this, we will be looking at the history of the recorder and of woodwind instruments, and will be listening to music from the Renaissance and Baroque periods.

 Due to the exploratory and ‘spontaneous’ approach in this subject, we will often go off in different directions depending on the ideas and interest of the children.
 And so the formal lesson plans are often deviated from to preserve a flexibility and originality of approach.
 New projects often ‘evolve’ from the children’s ideas in the sessions and it is an important part of the approach and style in this subject to maintain this flexibility and spontaneity.
 This generates a feeling with the children that they are going on a ‘journey’ in this subject each term.
 The formal lesson plans are only intended to be used as a basis and guide to the type of work and projects that are covered and are not intended to be rigidly adhered to.